markjhealey/docker-planefence-homeassistant/README.md

 The code in card.yaml will display the latest aircraft of interest on your dashboard, using the vertical stack in card.

-In order to display images, create two Generic Camera entitiee, one for planefence and one for plane-alert.
+In order to display images, create two Generic Camera entitiee, one for planefence and one for plane-alert, in that order.

 Enter the still image URLs as:

 {{ states('sensor.planefence_thumbnail') }}

 {{ states('sensor.planealert_thumbnail') }}